 - photo-comic workshop (creating a story with photos)

 - criteria for short film production (what do you need to make a short film)

 There are three possible outdoor learning activities:

 Activity 2 – photo-comic: participants are given the script of a short scene (case study), and are asked to take still photos of the action, in collaboration with their classmates.
 All the outcomes will then be presented in class and discussed.
-Shooting might take place at the promenade of Thessaloniki by the sea of Thermaikos, in the Old Town/Kastra, at the Aristotelous square, and in other locations in the city.
+Shooting might take place at the promenade of Kalamata, in the Old Town/Castle, at the main square, and in other locations in the city.

 Activity 3 – find the spot: given some photos with details of the city, the participants have to observe, during a guided or mapped tour, and find the specific spots shown in the pictures.
 Then, they will have the time to search more information about that specific place/monument etc. and prepare a brief presentation for their classmates.